uni-js/universe/README.md

 ## Multi-Player Game

-This is a multi-player HTML5 game based on `pixi.js`, `socket.io` and `loki.js` written in TypeScript.
+This is a multi-player HTML5 game based on `pixi.js`, `socket.io` written in TypeScript.

 ![](./images/pic1.png)